A monoidal Dold-Kan correspondence for comodules: Postnikov Presentations of Model Categories

-We present the definition of Postnikov presentations, introduced by Kathryn Hess, which is dual to cellular presentations and appeared in \cite{hess1}, \cite{HScomonad} and \cite{left1}.
+We recall the definition of Postnikov presentations, introduced by Kathryn Hess, which is dual to cellular presentations and appeared in \cite{hess1}, \cite{HScomonad} and \cite{left1}.
 We begin with the dual notion of relative cell complex \cite[2.2.9]{hovey}.

 \begin{defi}[{\cite[5.12]{hess1}}] Let $\X$ be a class of morphisms in a category $\C$ closed under pullbacks.
 Let $\lambda$ be an ordinal.
-Given a functor $Y:\lambda\op\rightarrow \C$ such that for all $\beta <\lambda$, the morphism $Y_{\beta+1}\rightarrow Y_\beta$ fits into the pullback diagram:
+Given a functor $Y\colon\lambda\op\rightarrow \C$ such that for all $\beta <\lambda$, the morphism $Y_{\beta+1}\rightarrow Y_\beta$ fits into the pullback diagram